 Offer Deadlines Approaching -- Owners Must Respond Soon!

-After your completed purchase package is received by the Buy-Back Program within the established timeframe, the staff will process your payment within 60 days.
-When the purchase is approved, payment will be made directly to your Individual Indian Money (IIM) account.
+After a completed purchase package is received by the Buy-Back Program by the established deadline, staff will process the payment within 60 days.

-You should learn more about the Program now.
 Landowners do not need to wait until the Buy-Back Program begins implementation to get more information.
-Please review the Program's Frequently Asked Questions.
-You should also become familiar with the Offer Packet Documents, available here.
+Please review the Program's frequently asked questions and become familiar with the Offer Packet Documents, available here.

-In addition, landowners can contact the Trust Beneficiary Call Center at (888) 678-6836 with questions about their purchase offers, visit their local Office of the Special Trustee for American Indians (OST) office, or contact their tribe's staff working with the Buy-Back Program.
+In addition, landowners can contact the Trust Beneficiary Call Center at (888) 678-6836 with questions about their purchase offers, visit their local OST office, or contact their tribe's staff working with the Buy-Back Program.